-When you report a crime to the UNA Police Department, a UNA police officer will meet with you, listen to what happened, and, if necessary, make a preliminary report.
+When you report a crime to UPD, a UNA police officer will meet with you, listen to what happened, and, if necessary, make a preliminary report.
 Next, investigators will review the report and conduct a follow-up investigation.
 If a suspect is found and you decide to press charges, information will be presented to a warrant magistrate, who decides if there is legal reason to arrest the suspect.
 If there is, you will be asked to sign the arrest warrant, which UNA Police officers will serve.
 A court date will be set; you may have to be present to testify.
-See also Crime Alerts/UPD Advisories.